bgamari/ghc-wiki-import/unlifted-data-types.md

 main :: IO ()
 main = let y = unot (error "foo")
-       in error "bar"
+       in return ()
 ```

-In this example, we get the error "foo", not bar, because the binding of `y` must be evaluated strictly.
+In this example, we get the error "foo", rather than returning `()`, because the binding of `y` must be evaluated strictly.